Skip to Menu Toggle Button

 Course Class No. Section Start & End Date Day Time Status Location

-(Not open to students majoring in biotechnology or laboratory management or to students who have completed BIOL 101 or BIOL 102.
-Fulfills the laboratory science requirement.)
+(Not open to students majoring in biotechnology or laboratory management.)
 An introduction to the structure and function of living organisms.
-The aim is to apply the scientific method and use scientific and quantitative reasoning to make informed decisions about experimental results in the biological sciences.
+The objective is to use knowledge about biological principles and scientific reasoning to make informed decisions about the natural world.
 Topics include the chemical foundations of life, cell biology, genetics, evolution, ecosystems, and the interdependence of living organisms.
 Discussion also covers the importance of the scientific method to biological inquiry and the impact of biological knowledge and technology on human societies.
-Laboratory activities emphasize the scientific method.
-Students may receive credit for only one of the following: BIOL 101 - BIOL 102 or BIOL 103.
+Students may receive credit for only one of the following courses: BIOL 101 or BIOL 103.

 Faculty: Filonova Thorp, Irina Syllabus Course Materials